 In the previous article, I showed how to A/B test cold email copy for better results.
 Basically, we all know how to do it.
-But we also realize that it takes a lot of time to carry out a split test by hand, plus track and analyze the results afterwards.
+But we also realize that it takes a lot of time to carry out a split test by hand, plus track and analyze the results afterward.
 So the question is: how to do it possibly quickly and conveniently?
 Let me show you how we handle it using Woodpecker.

 How many ‘most effective’ cold email templates have you already seen on the web?
 How many of them do you know by heart?
 The ‘most effective’ phrase means that it worked great for a person who used it in the first place.